 “You have to be out 14 days before”

 “Hi tenant, you are to move out 14 days before your actual move out date.”
-Many tenants have heard this sentence.
-Sometimes the landlord is in the wrong to force the tenant to move out 14 days before.
-Other times the landlord is in his/her good right to do so.
-Here it is important that as a tenant you follow the regulation – otherwise, it can cost you a month’s rent.
+This sentence has been heard by many tenants.
+Sometimes the landlord is wrong to require the tenant to vacate 14 days before the lease expires.
+Other times, the landlord is perfectly within his or her rights to do so.
+It is critical that you follow the rules as a tenant; otherwise, you could be fined a month’s rent.

 You may also like: How to get most of your deposit refunded in Denmark